-Ascertain the landing gear is down and locked on base leg or final approach, by checking the green indicator light on the instrument panel.
+Ascertain the landing gear is down and locked on base leg or final approach, by checking the green indicator light on the instrument panel and the external mirror to make sure the nose landing gear is extended.

 The degree of wing flap extension and touch down speed vary with conditions, but under normal conditions full wing flaps (27 degrees) should be used during the final approach and landing to reduce stall speed and to permit contact with the runway at a slower speed.